terrylovesbird/ice-cream-and-freezers/README.md

 ###Release 3 : Get Creative!

-Put yourself in the baker's shoes, and imagine what other features you might like to have.
+Put yourself in the ice cream maker's shoes, and imagine what other features you might like to have.
 Then pick the most useful and feasible one and build it out.